 Court-assisted restructuring proceedings

-Mandat ad hoc and conciliation proceedings are often referred to as amicable proceedings since their purpose is to facilitate the negotiation of an agreement between the debtor and its creditors, which usually consists of basic measures, such as rescheduling or reducing the debtor’s indebtedness, but may also implement sophisticated schemes such as debt-for-equity swap.
+Mandat ad hoc and conciliation proceedings are often referred to as amicable proceedings as their purpose is to facilitate the negotiation of an agreement between the debtor and its creditors, which usually consists of basic measures such as rescheduling or reducing the debtor’s indebtedness, but may also implement sophisticated schemes such as debt-for-equity swap.

-- discretion, since stakeholders are bound by a duty of confidentiality (even though the statutory auditor has to be notified of the commencement order);
+- discretion, as stakeholders are bound by a duty of confidentiality (even though the statutory auditor has to be notified of the commencement order);

 - consensus, as creditors cannot be coerced to accept any proposal and those not willing to take part cannot be bound by the agreement; and

 - voluntariness, insofar as only the debtor can request the appointment of a mediator who will not be able to interfere with its management.

 Mandat ad hoc’s effectiveness relies on flexibility.
 The president of the court may appoint a mandataire ad hoc upon the request of a debtor that, though not insolvent, encounters difficulties.
 Both the mandataire ad hoc’s mission and duration are freely determined by the president of the court having regard to the debtor’s application.

 Conciliation proceedings are more closely regulated.
 These proceedings apply to debtors that, though not insolvent for more than 45 days, are facing actual or foreseeable legal, economic or financial difficulty.
 The conciliator is appointed for a period not exceeding four months, which can be extended by the president of the court so the proceedings can last up to five months.

 The agreement reached, which is intended to put an end to the difficulties faced by the business, may be either acknowledged and made enforceable by the president of the court or approved by the court.
 Only the judgment approving the agreement is public.